Mind of a Soldier Explored Inside The Hurt Locker

 One the great strengths of The Hurt Locker—beyond the tension of the bomb-defusing sequences—is its soldiers'-view perspective of the faces of the men and women who watch the Americans as they cut bomb wires and cheat death.
 Many are as war-weary as the Americans, but it's hard to know if one will suddenly pull out a gun or detonate a bomb with a cell phone.
 (In one memorable sequence, the mood quickly shifts from peaceful to unsettling and dangerous.)

-The most notable missing element from The Hurt Locker is discussion of the source of the men's fighting and bomb-defusing skills (Psalm 144:1), but questions of family life become increasingly relevant as James' unflappable battlefield manner cracks under the strain of daily death all around him.
+The most notable missing element from The Hurt Locker is discussion of the source of the men's fighting and bomb-defusing skills (Psalms 144:1), but questions of family life become increasingly relevant as James' unflappable battlefield manner cracks under the strain of daily death all around him.
 The film elevates these questions above the skirmishes and gunfights that dominate the early part of the film.
 What kind of life do these men lead back in the States?
 What kind of family life do they hope for?

 The film provides no final answers on the subject of spousal and paternal responsibilities, nor does it glorify James' fearless attitude in fighting the enemy abroad.
 Rather, it shows how James' behavior not only saves lives but puts his men at risk, even as he prevents damage on a greater scale.